Automorphy of mod 2 Galois representations associated to the quintic Dwork family and reciprocity of some quintic trinomials: Abstract

 defined over a number field $K$ under the irreducibility condition of the quintic trinomial $f_\psi$ below.
 Applying this result, when $K=F$ is a totally real field, for some at most qaudratic totally real extension $M/F$, we prove that $\br_{\psi,2}|_{G_M}$ is associated to a Hilbert-Siegel modular Hecke eigen cusp form for ${\rm GSp}_4(\A_M)$ of parallel weight three.

 In the course of the proof, we observe that the image of such a mod $2$ representation is governed by reciprocity of the quintic trinomial whose decomposition field is generically of type 5-th symmetric group $S_5$.
 This enable us to use results on the modularity of 2-dimensional, totally odd Artin representations of ${\rm Gal}(\overline{F}/F)$ due to Shu Sasaki and several Langlands functorial lifts for Hilbert cusp forms.
 Then, it guarantees the existence of a desired Hilbert-Siegel modular cusp form of parallel weight three matching with the Hodge type of the compatible system in question.
+A twisted version is also discussed and it is related to general quintic trinomials.